drbean/edit/steve/shopping.md

 ## Format of essay

-We are going to use the ``scientific'' IMRD format to write our report, even though the experiment/experience we are writing about is personal.
+We are going to use the ``scientific'' IMRAD format to write our report, even though the experiment/experience we are writing about is personal.

 Some things that we say will be statements of facts, ie, are true or not.
 These are *objective*.
 Other things that we say will be opinions, or feelings, or judgements.
 These may be good or bad, but they can't be said to be true or false.
 They are *subjective*.